 Contact the Attorneys at Uliase & Uliase

 At Uliase & Uliase, we have a thorough understanding of the federal workers‘ compensation laws.
 If you have been hurt on the job and want to schedule an appointment, contact our office online or call us at 856-310-9002.
 We will meet with you weekdays between 9 a.m. and 5 p.m.
-Even if we don’t take your case, we will only charge a $35 consultation fee.
-We waive the fee for certain union members.
+We offer a free consultation for injured workers.